Fargo, ND Arts Scene: Theaters, Galleries, Music and Museums

 To enjoy a Broadway series show, look no further than the Gate City Bank Theatre, located inside the Fargodome.
 Fargo has also drawn touring productions by plenty of big-name artists, such as Paul McCartney, Pink and Taylor Swift.

 The Fargo Theatre showcases a mix of speakers, concerts, and foreign and independent films.
 The venue was used as a cinema and vaudeville theater after it was built in 1926.

 Bluestem Center for the Arts hosts events and concerts by artists such as Sheryl Crow, and also is home to Trollwood Performing Arts School.
-The Stage at Island Park is a half-round theater that hosts plays, concerts and events.
-Additionally, the Fargo-Moorhead Community Theatre puts on several shows a year and offers acting classes for all ages, and Theatre B has an ensemble cast that puts on about four shows annually.
+The Stage at Island Park, a half-round theater, hosts plays, concerts and events.
+Additionally, the Fargo-Moorhead Community Theatre puts on several shows a year and offers acting classes for all ages, and Theatre B's ensemble puts on about four shows annually.